typelevel/jawn/README.md

 data to a string, and handle the character set decoding using Java's standard tools.

-Jawn's AST is intended to be a proof of concept of a very lightweight AST.
-It lacks most of the fancy operators and DSLs of other libraries.
+Jawn's AST is intended to be very lightweight and simple.
+It supports simple access, and limited mutable updates.
+It intentionally lacks the power and sophistication of many other JSON libraries.

 ### Copyright and License

 All code is available to you under the MIT license, available at http://opensource.org/licenses/mit-license.php.

-Copyright Erik Osheim, 2012-2014.
+Copyright Erik Osheim, 2012-2015.